QtExcel/Qxlnt/BuildEnv.md

 Microsoft Windows 10 x64
 ```

-- Success to build to Qxlnt.dll
+- Success to build to Qxlnt.dll :smiley:
-- Success to build to HelloWorld
+- Success to build to HelloWorld :smiley:
 - Qxlnt.test is not built. :rage: